Georg von Rauch

 Georg von Rauch (12 May 1947 – 4 December 1971) was a member of the 1960s-70s German student movement.

-He was part of the Movement 2 June and a leader of the Tupamaros West-Berlin.
+He was part of the 2 June Movement and a leader of the Tupamaros West-Berlin.

 In 1970 he was arrested for assaulting a journalist.
 He was convicted but succeeded in fleeing the courtroom after the verdict was announced.

 In December 1971, von Rauch and Bommi Baumann were pulled over by a West Berlin police officer.
 Von Rauch opened fire and was killed in the ensuing shootout.

 The squat Georg-von-Rauch-Haus was founded shortly after his death and named in his honor.

+His father was a history professor specializing in Russian and Baltic history.